devpatel0415/DS0625/README.md

+Welcome to my Data Science Projects repository!
+This repository showcases a diverse set of data science projects built with Python, Jupyter, SQL, and interactive visualization libraries like Folium, Dash, and Plotly.
+From exploring stock trends to mapping global launch sites and crafting dynamic dashboards, each project reflects a hands-on approach to data wrangling, exploratory analysis, and storytelling through visuals.
+Whether it's clustering geospatial markers, parsing HTML tables, or debugging machine learning workflows, this repo captures a growing portfolio of technical skills and creativity in action.

 # Data Science Projects Portfolio

-Welcome to my Data Science Projects repository!
-This collection showcases a variety of projects demonstrating skills in data analysis, visualization, modeling, and machine learning using real-world datasets.

 ## 📂 Projects